koreykeefe/manual/install-nvm-node-and-angular-cli-on-ubuntu/README.md

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash
 ```

+Close and reopen the terminal for NVM to take effect!

 ```shell
 nvm install --lts
 ```

+The latest LTS version of Node is recommended

 > To install a specific version of Node
 >